prabeesh/prabeesh.github.io/content/blog/running-arduino-codes-in-stand-alone.md

 title: "Running Arduino codes in stand alone atmega8"
 date: 2012-07-14T02:23:00+05:30
 tags: [Arduino, Embedded]
+keywords:
+  - arduino alternatives
+  - simple arduino
-keywords: arduino alternatives, simple arduino, arduino examples in atmega8, arduino codes in atmega8, arduino run in atmega8, running adruino code in atmega
+  - arduino examples in atmega8
+  - arduino codes in atmega8
+  - arduino run in atmega8
+  - running adruino code in atmega
 description: Learn how to run Arduino codes on the ATmega8 microcontroller.
 Explore alternatives to Arduino boards and understand the process of programming and incorporating the ATmega8 into your circuits.
 This tutorial provides step-by-step instructions on setting up the Arduino IDE, selecting the appropriate programmer and board, and configuring the fuse bytes for running Arduino codes on the ATmega8 at 8MHz.
 Discover the mapping between the ATmega8 and Arduino and start experimenting with your own projects.
 ---
 An Arduino board consists of an 8-bit Atmel AVR microcontroller with complementary components to facilitate programming and incorporation into other circuits.